runekn/rkn_configio/README.md

 ## Thanks to
 * netUpb/fikrethos: for feedback and help with code.
 * Eliptus: author of partial loadout, which I was given permission to incorporate.
+* Alex5Not: for russian translation.

 ## Updates

+* 1.5.2: Move settings to uidata, meaning they are no longer tied to save.
+This means new loader is reenabled in creative start menu.
 * 1.5.1: Support localization of ship purpose filters.
 * 1.5.0: Fix loader being enabled in creative start when no game is loaded.
 Add compatibility with "Store existing loadout" by Mycu.
 * 1.4.9: Fix Extension Options menu not loading settings.
 Support smaller screen resolutions and higher UI scales.